From a very intimate biennale:

 19.5. – 15.9.2019, open daily from 11am to 6pm

-Fiskars Village Art & Design Biennale is made by Luovi Productions (est. 1995).
-Luovi is most well known as the producer of the largest design festival in the Nordics, Helsinki Design Week.
-Luovi is working together with ONOMA, the Cooperative of Artisans, Designers and Artists in Fiskars.
-The brand design is by Werklig.
+The Fiskars Village Art & Design Biennale is produced by Luovi Productions, known for Helsinki Design Week.
+Luovi is collaborating with ONOMA, the Cooperative of Artisans, Designers and Artists in Fiskars.